OriginProtocol/origin/DEVELOPMENT.md

 ### About the Origin repository

-Origin uses a monorepo setup that is managed by `lerna`.
-The `--hoist` flag of `lerna` is used to pull common dependencies to the root of the monorepo on installation.
+Origin uses a monorepo setup that is managed by `lerna`. `yarn` is used for package management so that we can leverage the workspaces feature to pull common dependencies to the root of the monorepo on installation.

 ## Running Docker Compose